raylib-extras/raylib-quickstart/README.md

 # Windows Users
 There are two compiler toolchains avialble for windows, MinGW-W64 (a free compiler using GCC), and Microsoft Visual Studio
 ## Using MinGW-W64
-Double click the premake-mingw.bat file. cd into the folder in your terminal run make
+* Double click the premake-mingw.bat file.
+* cd into the folder in your terminal
+* run make
+* you are good to go

 ### Note on MinGW-64 versions
 Make sure you have a modern version of MinGW-W64 (not mingw).